jsx-eslint/eslint-plugin-jsx-a11y/README.md

 # eslint-plugin-jsx-a11y

-A static analysis linter of React components and their accessibility with screen readers.
+A static analysis linter of jsx components and their accessibility with screen readers.

 ## Installation